How to Lead a Hands-On Social Media Training

 3. Teach Basic Keyword Research

+Hiring an SEO consultant every time your need keyword research is unrealistic.
 Show attendees how to discover relevant keyword phrases, Google Trends to get a handle on search volume, Google Keyword Tool to analyze your competitor’s website for keyword recommendations, how to check a site for meta keywords and how to use a density analyzer to check for keywords when no meta keyword data exists.
+I have a free online SEO course if you want to learn the basics right now.

 4. Show How to Do a Competitive Analysis